 Step 3: Set up Smart Location

-Kio Cloud Smart Location is the mapping of the physical environment - from each campus, building, and building floors along with digital floor plans, and mapping each room within the floors.
+Kio Cloud Smart Location is the mapping of the physical environment - from each campus, building, floors with digital floor plans, and mapping each room within the floors.

 Required to upload digital floor plan maps - supported files type include JPG, PNG, BMP, and TIFF.

 This step is very important for location, occupancy, and tracking accuracy.
 Learn more about the Kontakt.io Location Engine Reference Architecture that highlights the importance of rooms and more.

 Kontakt.io Infrastructure devices are required to be installed onsite with the Kio Setup Manager mobile app.
 Infrastructure are device models that are stationary and remain in a fixed location.
 These devices include the Kontakt.io Portal Light, Portal Beam, and Anchor Beacon models.